Alessio-Di-Domenico/University-Courses/1B_Computer Science Fundamentals 1/README.md

 # Computer Science Fundamentals 1 (C Language)
-First year of Bachelor's Degree in Computer Engineering at the University of Bologna (2018/2019)
+First year of Bachelor's Degree in Computer Engineering at University of Bologna (2018/2019)

 ## Module 1
 Topics for the first module (theory):